hibgar/amazingNinjaWorldGame/README.md

 # amazingNinjaWorldGame
 One of many games I made working at Code Ninjas!

-This 2D game features player movement, clickable buttons, a working healthbar and scene switching.
+This 2D Unity game features player movement, clickable buttons, a working healthbar and scene switching.
+All written in C#.

 Play it here:
 https://hibgar.github.io/amazingNinjaWorldGame/